-Born in Oakland and raised in Alameda, Mr. Lowe was encouraged at an early age to explore the joy and discipline of classical ballet to augment his coordination and strength in athletics.
-With the first lesson, his love for music found a counterpart in his natural agility, leading to a new career.
+Born in Oakland and raised in Alameda, Michael Lowe was encouraged at an early age to explore the joy and discipline of classical ballet to augment his coordination and strength in athletics.
+With the first lesson, his love for music found a counterpart with his natural agility, leading to a new career.
 Michael joined Oakland Ballet in 1974 and was promoted to principal dancer in 1976 with his debut as Alias in Billy the Kid.
-A scholarship student at Alvin Ailey American Dance Center in New York City, Mr. Lowe has performed with Pacific Ballet Company, Gilbert reed Ballet Company, Los Angeles Chamber Ballet, Sacramento Ballet, North Dakota Ballet and the Old Souls New Shoes Dance Company with Mark Morris.
-Mr. Lowe has worked with such legendary choreographers as Agnes de Mille, John Butler, Leonide Massine, Frederic Franklin, Anna Sokolow, Betsy Erickson, Willem Christensen and Ronn Guidi.
-In 1989, he recreated the role of Beau Gosse for Oakland Ballet’s historical reconstructions of Bronislava Nijinska’s Le Train Bleu.
-In recent years, Mr. Lowe has revealed himself as a gifted choreographer.
-He has created a number of striking ballets, six of which have been presented by Oakland Ballet: Table for Two, Witness, The Emperor and the Nightingale, Dim Sum, Bamboo (for which he received an Izzy Award for Best Choreography 2001-2002) and Double Happiness.
+A scholarship student at Alvin Ailey American Dance Center in New York City, Lowe also performed with Pacific Ballet Company, Gilbert Reed Ballet Company, Los Angeles Chamber Ballet, Sacramento Ballet, North Dakota Ballet and the Old Souls New Shoes Dance Company with Mark Morris.
+Michael worked with such legendary choreographers as Agnes de Mille, John Butler, Leonide Massine, Frederic Franklin, Anna Sokolow, Betsy Erickson, Willem Christensen and Ronn Guidi.
+In 1989, he recreated the role of Beau Gosse for Oakland Ballet’s historical reconstruction of Bronislava Nijinska’s Le Train Bleu.

 Sarah-Jane was born in England and realized her love for dance at an early age.
 She was trained in the Royal Academy of Dance & Imperial Society (ISTD) ballet techniques.
 In addition to ballet, her wide knowledge of dance also encompasses tap, jazz and European folk dance.
 Sarah-Jane taught and performed professionally in Hong Kong before she came to the United States and joined the faculty of Menlo Park Academy of Dance.
 For the past seven years, she has been the co-owner and director of the school.
 Sarah-Jane holds the Royal Academy of Dance Teaching Certificate with distinction, always nurturing her students to achieve their very best.
 Many of Sarah-Jane’s students have gone on to enjoy professional dance careers, including former ballet student, who is now on ABC’s “Dancing with the Stars”, Cheryl Burke.

-Lisa received her classical ballet training with Grace Doty at Berkeley Conservatory Ballet.
-Her training also included instruction from Howard Sayette, Larry Grenier, Kenneth Melville and Leslie Crockett.
-She was fortunate to perform in many classical works, as well as pieces choreographed by Richard Cook and John Loschmann, among others.
+A dancer in her own right, Lisa received her classical ballet training with Grace Doty at Berkeley Conservatory Ballet, with training from Howard Sayette, Larry Grenier, Kenneth Melville and Leslie Crockett.
+During her time with BCB, she performed in many classical ballets, including: Les Sylphides, Paquita, Raymonda, Pas de Dix, Nutcracker, and Graduation Ball.
+She also enjoyed dancing contemporary works choreographed by Richard Cook and John Loschmann, among others.